 Protect yourself – Copyright and How It Works

 In 1980, I wrote a number of scripts for the TV series M*A*S*H. None of them were ever produced—that is, I never received payment for what I wrote.
 What happened?
 I can only relay the facts as I knew them, and you can draw your own conclusions.
 I’d secured an agent with a major agency, and he attempted to sell my scripts.
-He was unable to do so, primarily because M*A*S*H used a “closed” writing team: their own writers wrote the full complement of each season’s scripts.
+He was unable to do so, primarily because M*A*S*H used a closed writing team: their own writers penned the full complement of each season’s scripts.
 If the producers bought an outside teleplay, which they did on occasion, they’d be paying an outsider and not their own writers.
 Not to be deterred, I discovered that my friend had a contact with a well-known actor’s agent.
 He agreed to hand the script to Alan Alda’s agent.
 Weeks later, my friend received a package in the mail: it was a copy of my script, accompanied by a letter on M*A*S*H letterhead from (and signed by) Alan Alda.
 He explained that he couldn’t read an unsolicited script, and as a result he was returning it unread.
 (Yes, I still have this letter.)

 Curiously, however, the next season, a M*A*S*H episode featured a subplot that mirrored the main plot of my script.
 (M*A*S*H often employed a main plot/two subplot structure for each episode.)
 Sure, I was flattered, but I also felt that my material had been stolen.
-My work was protected–I’d copyrighted each of my scripts–so I could’ve explored legal action.
+My work was protected–I’d copyrighted each of my scripts–so I probably could’ve explored legal action.
 But I’d written the scripts for fun; I had no intention of exploring a career in writing.
 (Little did I know that two decades later I’d be a published author!)
 Further, I was focused on my forthcoming chiropractic schooling (and cross-country move).
-Being young and naïve, I let it go.
+I let it go.

 Let’s explore the procedures for protecting yourself, and your work–just in case you don’t want to be as forgiving as I was.
 (Please consult an attorney for details on your specific situation.
 This is not legal advice.)